 Tool case liners are made out of layered, custom-cut closed-cell foam that creates a unique spot for each tool in your collection.
 Not only do these liners organize stationary tool chests, they can prevent you from leaving behind tools you brought to a job site.
 These inserts are incredibly easy to make on your own, requiring only a tape measure, foam sheets, spray adhesive, a non-serrated knife, and a marker.
 Simply put, if you’re comfortable tracing, cutting, and gluing two pieces of foam together, you’re qualified to make your own toolbox liners.

 The first step in making your own tool chest insert is figuring out how much material you’ll need.
 The craft foam sheets should snugly line the drawer on all sides, so carefully measure the interior dimensions of each drawer you want to organize.
 After calculating how much foam you will require, you need to decide what type of foam to use.
 Because of its moisture resistance and durability, only closed-cell foams should be used to make tool inserts.
-Foam Factory, Inc. stocks a variety of closed-cell foams that work well as tool case inserts, including cross-linked polyethylene, polyethylene roll, and standard polyethylene.
+The Foam Factory stocks a variety of closed-cell foams that work well as tool case inserts, including cross-linked polyethylene, polyethylene roll, and standard polyethylene.